survivejs/webpack-book/manuscript/techniques/04_testing.md

 Given running tests after the change can get boring after a while, Karma provides a watch mode.

 W> PhantomJS does not support ES6 features yet so you have to preprocess the code for tests using them.
-The webpack setup is done later in this chapter.
 ES6 support is planned for PhantomJS 2.5.

 ### Watch Mode with Karma